mdn/content/files/en-us/web/javascript/reference/global_objects/error/index.md

 - {{JSxRef("EvalError")}}
   - : Creates an instance representing an error that occurs regarding the global function {{JSxRef("Global_Objects/eval", "eval()")}}.
 - {{JSxRef("RangeError")}}
-  - : Creates an instance representing an error that occurs when a numeric variable or parameter is outside of its valid range.
+  - : Creates an instance representing an error that occurs when a numeric variable or parameter is outside its valid range.
 - {{JSxRef("ReferenceError")}}
   - : Creates an instance representing an error that occurs when de-referencing an invalid reference.
 - {{JSxRef("SyntaxError")}}